Commercial drywall usually is installed vertically standing, it’s easier to install and tape drywall seams after.

 To find out more you can always contact or call us at 647 866 0201 and we will be happy to help you with your drywall installation price .

-Our recent drywall installation and taping project in Kensington market had an unusual feature.
+Our recent drywall installation and taping project in Kensington market Toronto had an architectural feature.

 This D300 Drywall Trim is designed to provide crisp clean reveals around openings or at ceiling and floors.
 The holes and knurled surface provides an excellent ‘key’ for finishing with joint compound.
 For use with 1/2″ drywall to provide a 1/2″ or 5/8″ reveal.